Wyoming State Statutes on Transparency, Accountability and Ethics

 (i) The reasonable costs of producing a copy of the public record shall be borne by the party making the request.
 The costs may include the cost of producing a copy of the public record and the cost of constructing the record, including the cost of programming and computer services;

-(ii) An agency shall provide an electronic record in alternative formats unless doing so is impractical or impossible;
+(ii) A governmental entity shall provide an electronic record, if requested, in alternative electronic file types unless doing so is impractical or impossible;

-(iii) An agency shall not be required to compile data, extract data or create a new document to comply with an electronic record request if doing so would impair the agency’s ability to discharge its duties;
+(iii) A governmental entity shall not be required to compile data, extract data or create a new document to comply with an electronic record request;

-(iv) An agency shall not be required to allow inspection or copying of a record in its electronic format if doing so would jeopardize or compromise the security or integrity of the original record or of any proprietary software in which it is maintained;
+(iv) A governmental entity shall not be required to allow inspection or copying of a record in its electronic format if doing so would jeopardize or compromise the security or integrity of the original record or of any proprietary software in which it is maintained;

-(v) Nothing in this section shall prohibit the director of the office of homeland security from enacting any rules pursuant to his authority under W.S.
-19-13-104(d)(v).
+(v) Nothing in this section shall prohibit the governor from enacting any rules pursuant to his authority under W.S.
+19-13-104(c)(i).

 16-4-203.
 Right of inspection; grounds for denial; access of news media; order permitting or restricting disclosure; exceptions.